EshuTomar/Calendar_app/README.md

 # React Calendar App

-A simple calendar application built with React that allows users to create, add, edit, and delete events.
+A simple calendar application built with React that allows users to add, edit, and delete events, view calendar.
 Event details are managed on a single page for ease of use.

 ## Features